Skip to main content

 6. Type a Name for your hierarchy.

-7. Under Type, select Parent-Child.
+7. Under Type, select Managers and their reports (parent-child hierarchy).

 Qtip: This is where you add your Org Description metadata so your units will come out by name instead of by Unit ID number.